webyrd/automata-and-mutual-recursion/README.md

 http://cs.brown.edu/~sk/Publications/Papers/Published/sk-automata-macros/

 Michael Sipser's overpriced but excellent 'Introduction to the Theory of Computation, third edition' contains the clearest explanation of finite automata I have seen.

+CHALLENGE:

+Translate `fsm-ho2` from `automata.scm` to miniKanren, without using `project`.
+This should be possible by using a meta-circular interpreter that can run miniKanren inside miniKanren.
+This interpreter would also need to handle the subset of Scheme used in the code, such as `letrec`.